-- Support our Catholic Ethos and mission. - Ensure that my/our child adheres to and follows St Gabriel's expectations rooted in the values of strength, service and success so that they make positive contributions to the school community. - Support my/our child and the school by encouraging my/our child to make the most of the opportunities available to them. - Ensure my/our child aims to achieve 100% attendance, wears correct uniform, arrives on time and is properly equipped for school. - Encourage my/our child to work hard and support them with home learning and extracurricular intervention/revision sessions. - Attend parents' evenings and discussions about my/our child's progress and attitude to learning. - Support St Gabriel's RC High School's policies and guidelines as outlined on the school website. - · Allow my/our child to attend off-site visits. - Agree to the Culture and Standards Agreement (Behaviour Policy) of St Gabriel's RC High School, including engagement with Arbor and Satchel One Show My Homework.
+- Support our Catholic Ethos and mission. - Ensure that my/our child adheres to and follows St Gabriel's expectations rooted in the values of strength, service and success so that they make positive contributions to the school community. - Support my/our child and the school by encouraging my/our child to make the most of the opportunities available to them. - Ensure my/our child aims to achieve 100% attendance, wears correct uniform, arrives on time and is properly equipped for school. - Encourage my/our child to work hard and support them with home learning and extracurricular intervention/revision sessions. - Attend parents' evenings and discussions about my/our child's progress and attitude to learning. - Support St Gabriel's RC High School's policies and guidelines as outlined on the school website. - Allow my/our child to attend off-site visits.